 Firm

 Nautic’s investment Criteria and Firm Culture hinge on our industry experience, ability to identify and execute value creation strategies, and cultivation of a powerful partnership culture.
 Collectively, we believe these factors have helped to drive growth for our portfolio companies.
-Furthermore, we believe that managing businesses responsibly is key to remaining a partner-of-choice and generating long-term value.
-Therefore, we actively consider environmental, social, and governance (“ESG”) factors in our investment decisions and as part of our long-term strategy to create value for our portfolio companies and shareholders.
+Furthermore, we believe that considering responsible business practices can be key to remaining a partner-of-choice and generating long-term value.
+As such, the Firm seeks to consider material environmental, social, and governance (“Responsible Investment” or “RI”) factors in an effort to identify areas of potential risk mitigation or value creation.
+Nautic maintains a Responsible Investment Policy designed to reflect our approach to operationalizing our consideration of material RI factors, consistent with and subject to Nautic’s fiduciary duties and applicable legal, regulatory or contractual requirements.

-Nautic believes that the integration of ESG into our investment process is an effective strategy for mitigating ESG risks, capitalizing on ESG opportunities, and meeting the expectations of our constituents throughout the investment lifecycle.
-In so doing, we will seek to identify and address material issues and opportunities that have, or have the potential to have, an impact on an organization’s going-forward ability to create, preserve or erode economic value, as well as environmental and social value.
+Nautic believes that the consideration of RI within our investment process can be an effective strategy for identifying areas of potential risk mitigation or value creation, and helping meet the expectations of our investors throughout the investment lifecycle.
+In so doing, we seek to determine RI factors or opportunities that have, or have the potential to have, an impact on an organization’s going-forward ability to create, preserve or erode economic value for Nautic and its investors.

-We seek to integrate ESG throughout our investment process:
+We aim to consider RI throughout our investment process:

 Responsible Investment in Action